mwheeler235/pdf-llm-rag-chat/README.md

 4. ChromaDB: Open-source vector database designed for managing querying embeddings.

 5. Llama 3.1 LLM: Large language model created by Meta

+6. Ragas: a library that provides tools to supercharge the evaluation of Large Language Model (LLM) applications.
+It is designed to help you evaluate your LLM applications with ease and confidence.